itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 **Priority**: Medium (useful for conditional operations)

 **Implementation Notes**:
+- ✅ **IMPLEMENTED**: These operations now use `generics.Elem*Strided[float32]` functions directly
 - Follow pattern from `ElemEqual`, `ElemGreaterThan`, `ElemLess`
 - Return 1.0 for true, 0.0 for false (matching TensorFlow behavior)
+- Generic implementation is more efficient than manual loop implementation

 **Proposed Signatures**:
 ```go